jsoulier/wildfire_simulator/README.md

 ![](doc/222.png)

-You should now see the following files under `bin/`
+You should now see the following files under `bin/`. (pdb is Windows debug builds only)

 ```pwsh
 $ ls -l bin